7 ways industries benefit from OT and IT Convergence

 Enterprise grade IT consists of server grade high performance processors such as Intel Xeon, scalable storage, and remote systems management.
 This is not low performing cores or proprietary switching and router processers.
 No, I’m talking about high performance computing platforms, replete with world-class system management.
 This IT is what you’d find in an enterprise-class data center or cloud.
 Now a cloud is just a data center that nobody is supposed to know where it is.
 So when I say data center, it includes clouds as a proper subset.
 I discuss why it’s good to deploy enterprise grade IT out at the edge in this feature article, The Intelligent Edge.

-Convergence can be thought of as the combination or integration of several disparate components.
+Convergence can be thought of as the combination or integration of several disparate components, especially for IT / OT integration.
 A classic example is the smart phone, which converges many consumer devices, such as a music player, camera, phone, text, GPS, a flashlight, a wallet, a movie player, etc., all in one device.
 The great value of this converged of consumer devices is irrefutable – it’s less stuff to buy, set up, and carry around, it uses less energy, and it’s lower cost.
 It also promotes the invention of new integrated apps such as Uber and new varieties of social media.

 The Convergence of OT and IT